DianaArapova/MyBank_front/README.md

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen1.png)

-You can pay for the service from the card of any Bank
+**You can pay for the service from the card of any Bank**

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen2.png)

-You can pay for the service from my Internet Bank.
-All fields you fill in are validated
+**You can pay for the service from my Internet Bank.
+All fields you fill in are validated**

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen3.png)

-If you fill in the field incorrectly, you will see a hint on how to fill it correctly.
+**If you fill in the field incorrectly, you will see a hint on how to fill it correctly.**

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen5.png)

-You can download payment receipt.
+**You can download payment receipt.**

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen4.png)

-Information about me in my application
+**Information about me in my application**

 ![Image alt](https://github.com/DianaArapova/MyBank_front/blob/master/screen6.png)

+©DianaArapova, 2018